-This College has an active body of students who take part in planning and carrying out various co- curricular and extra-curricular activities of the College.
+There is the provision of student union election every year and this process is mandated by the government circulars.
 The Student union is the body of four executive members which are elected through an election held in the month of August every year.
-There is a constitution/ guidelines drafted on the basis of the recommendations of Lingdoh Committee and approved by the department that provides the regulations of student union.
+This College has an active body of students who take part in planning and carrying out various co- curricular and extra-curricular activities of the College. constitution/ guidelines drafted on the basis of the recommendations of Lingdoh Committee and approved by the department that provides the regulations of student union.
 The union election and its functionary role is executed and regulated according those guidelines.
 The President of union further nominates the cultural, game secretaries etc. Every class has a Class representative that is also elected and is a part of student union.
-The students represent their views pertaining to infrastructural facilities, campus ambience and other related issues and problems.
+The students represent their views pertaining to infrastructural facilities, campus ambiance and other related issues and problems.
 College student union is consulted or made aware of the major developmental projects and measures of student welfare in the college.
 Student union also plays an important role in cultural, sports and other events and activities of various clubs in the college.
-Student union is the statutory representatives of students in the college.